Sheboygan County assistance programs

 Sheboygan County Health And Human Services – This is the local social services, public aid office.
 Provides assistance for heating bills, such as LIHEAP program.
 Can assist those who are facing a disconnection.
 Weatherization and furnace repair/replacement can be provided too.
 Other services include Medicaid, Medical Assistance, Badgercare, Healthystart, and Foodshare.
 1011 North 8th Street, Sheboygan, Wisconsin 53081, call (920) 459-6400

-Organizations offer food.
+Organizations offer free food.
 Both charities (such as churches and non-profits) as well as government agencies in the region pass out free groceries, serve meals, and more.
 The pantries and other centers can also be a great place to learn about everything from Christmas and Thanksgiving meals or gifts to intake sites for SNAP food stamps.
 More on Sheboygan County food pantries.